 About Mark De La Paz:

-Over the years he has also been a consultant to HNI’s and have helped setup several brokerages and trading operations for different asset classes in the Asia /Oceania region drawing on his vast experience in the OTC market for both buy side and sell side of the business.
-Mark’s interest in trading began when he dabbled with Philippine equities during his university years then becoming an OTC broker after college.
-From there he has taken on roles in operations and in research building up the research and technology team for an alternative assets management company and administering MT4 servers as the technology head of a brokerage.
+Over the years Mark has also been a consultant to HNI’s and have helped setup several brokerages and trading operations for different asset classes in the Asia /Oceania region drawing on his vast experience in the OTC market for both buy side and sell side of the business.

 With congressional and senate leaders coming to terms on the US debt ceiling markets in Asia are off to a strong start while currencies also see risk appetite with the Yen crosses gapping up at the open and seeing a follow through rally.
 Note however that this new deal still needs to pass through both houses of congress with a very tight deadline looimng thouh the hope is now we may be able to get moderates from both sides of the aisle voting with Obama also signalling his support for the compromise.
 Early releases as well has also been encouraging as offcial Chinese PMI figures surprised on the upside at 50.7 against the consensus of 50.2 with fears going into the release calling for a possible contraction.